pradeephm31/IdentifyKeyEntitiesinRecipeData/README.md

 ## General Information
 1. Data Preparation end EDA
-	- This step involves generation token, categorize tokens to labels(unit, ingredient, quantity) and perform analayis
+	- This step involves token generation, categorize tokens to labels(unit, ingredient, quantity) and perform analayis

 2. Feature Extraction for CRF and Training
-	- Creation of feature dictionary , weight dict , extarction of features with class weights and CRF Model Train
+	- Creation of feature dictionary , weight dict , extraction of features with class weights and CRF Model Train

 3. Prediction nad Model Evaluation
-	- Evaluate the Model both and train and validation data
+	- Evaluate the Model for train and validation data

 4. Error Analysis on Validation Data
-	- Perform Errpr Analysis of the Validation Data
+	- Perform Error Analysis of the Validation Data